weecology/everglades-website/content/authors/ethanwhite/_index.md

 ---
 # Display name
 title: Ethan P. White
+weight: 5

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Associate Professor of Wildlife Ecology and Conservation
+role: Professor of Wildlife Ecology and Conservation

 # Organizations/Affiliations
 organizations: